-The Board Diversity Policy (the "Policy") of the Company specifies that in designing the composition the Board, Board diversity shall be considered from a number of aspects, including but not limited to age, cultural and educational background, professional experience, skills and knowledge.
+Pursuant to the Policy which specifies that in designing the composition the Board, Board diversity shall be considered from a number of aspects, including but not limited to age, cultural and educational background, professional experience, skills and knowledge.
 All Board members' appointment will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity of the Board.
 Selection of candidates for the Board will be based on a range of diversity perspectives, including but not limited to gender, age, culture, ethnicity and educational background, professional experience, knowledge and skills.

 The Nomination Committee of the Board will disclose the composition of the Board in Corporate Governance Report every year and supervise the implementation of this Policy.
-The Nomination Committee will review this Policy, as appropriate, to ensure the effectiveness of this Policy.
+The Nomination Committee will review this Policy and the measurable objective at least annually, as appropriate, to ensure the continued effectiveness of the Board.
 The Nomination Committee will discuss any revisions that may be required, and recommend any such revisions to the Board for consideration and approval.